-Singleton (2011) found that SC ETKF has the smallest analysis root mean square error (RMSE) when adopting an assimilation interval of eight time steps, which is the smallest assimilation interval used in the study.
-Using longer assimilation intervals for the SC ETKF degrades the coupled analyses and causes the filter divergence eventually, consistent with the finding by Kalnay et al. (2007) that the EnKF prefers short assimilation intervals.
-Adopting 4D-ETKF (Hunt et al., 2004) or the quasi-outer loop approach (ETKF-QOL; Yang et al., 2012) allows the SC ETKF to utilize long assimilation intervals and improve the coupled analyses (Fig. 1).
-Separate ETKF analyses for the fast (i.e., extratropical and tropical atmosphere) and slow modes (e.g., tropical ocean, corresponding to the "Atmospheric coupling" pattern in Yoshida and Kalnay, 2018) show lower analysis error than the SC
+Singleton [2011] found that SC ETKF has the smallest analysis Root Mean Square Error (RMSE) when adopting an assimilation interval of 8 time-steps, which is the smallest assimilation interval used in the study.
+Using longer assimilation intervals for the SC ETKF degrades the coupled analyses and causes the filter divergence eventually, consistent with the finding by Kalnay et al. [2007] that the EnKF prefers short assimilation intervals.
+Adopting 4D-ETKF [Hunt et al., 2004] or Quasi-Outer Loop [ETKF-QOL, Yang et al., 2012] allows the SC ETKF to utilize long assimilation intervals and improve the coupled analyses (Figure 1).
+Separate ETKF analyses for the fast (i.e., extratropical and tropical atmosphere) and slow modes (e.g., tropical ocean, corresponding to the "Atmospheric coupling" pattern in Yoshida and Kalnay [2018]) show lower analysis error than the SC ETKF, especially when adopting longer assimilation intervals.
+Among all ETKF-based methods, SC ETKF-QOL using a short assimilation interval of 8 time-steps gives the most accurate analysis.